Diversified Benefits Services

 There will be a grace period immediately following the end of the Plan Year for both Health care and Dependent Care Spending Accounts.
 This extension will provide participants additional time to incur expenses for reimbursement from the previous year’s account.
 The grace period will be available after the end of the Plan Year from January 1st through March 15th.
 The claim run-out period is April 15th for the prior year expenses.

 Filing a claim is as easy as completing a claim form and attaching a receipt.
 Timely filing of a claim will result in a timely reimbursement.
 Claims may also be filed online.
+Employees can also download the app to file claims and / or provide documentation to substantiate claims.

 Click here to file a manual claim form.